-- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT INSTALL IN A SLEEPING ROOM. - CAUTION: THE STRUCTURAL INTEGRITY OF THE MOBILE HOME FLOOR, WALL AND CEILING/ ROOF MUST BE MAINTAINED. - Attach the stove to the floor using two 1/4" x 2" or longer lag screws through holes in the legs or the Pedestal base. - Outside combustion air supply must be used for Mobile Home installations See "Combustion Air" on page 17. - The services of a competent or certified installer, are strongly recommended:
+- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT INSTALL IN A SLEEPING ROOM. - CAUTION: THE STRUCTURAL INTEGRITY OF THE MOBILE HOME FLOOR, WALL AND CEILING/ ROOF MUST BE MAINTAINED. - Attach the stove to the floor using two 1/4" x 2" or longer lag screws through holes in the legs or the Pedestal base. - Outside combustion air supply must be used for Mobile Home installations see .pg.17 - The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) - in Canada, Hearth Education Foundation (HEARTH) - in U.S.A., are strongly recommended.